zowe/community/Project Management/PI Planning/23PI3 Planning/PI Planning Preparation by Squad/Zowe Chat Squad - 23PI3 Objectives.md

 Requires further discussion with the squad, but expectation should be few deliverables.

--- Please ignore the below plan pending further revision --
+-- Please ignore the below plan pending further refinement --

 ## Capabilities
 ### Incident Model and Event-Driven Notifications